itpurt/cybersecurity/README.md

 |          |                     |                      |
 |          |                     |                      |

-### Elk Configuration
+## Elk Configuration

 Ansible was used to automate configuration of the ELK machine.
 No configuration was performed manually, which is advantageous because it provides a streamlined way of deploying containers to various hosts in a single script; with the same environment to each host.
 It's also reuseable; if more deployments are necessary in the future, this script can be leaveraged.

 The playbook implements the following tasks:
-- _TODO: In 3-5 bullets, explain the steps of the ELK installation play.
-E.g., install Docker; download image; etc._
-- ...
+- Install docker
+- Install package PIP (installer for python)I
+- Install python docker module
+- Download and launch a docker web container (cyberxsecurity/dvwa)
-- ...
+- Enable docker service

 The following screenshot displays the result of running `docker ps` after successfully configuring the ELK instance.